damolinx/vscode-macros/README.md

 Using a debugger leverages the default [debugging workflow for extensions](https://code.visualstudio.com/api/get-started/your-first-extension#debugging-the-extension).
 In this workflow, you start with a VS Code instance that is used to launch a second **Extension Development Host** instance.
 The debugger attaches to that host, and you run your debug scenario there, while the debugger itself remains in the original VS Code instance.
 The **Debug Macro** command automates the setup flow.

 There are a couple of details to keep in mind:

 - You cannot open the same workspace at the same time in two different VS Code instances.
 This may require you to reopen the workspace for your scenario in the **Extension Development Host** instance.

 - The macro you start the **Debug Macro** command on is not run automatically in the new instance unless it is defined as a startup macro, because the execution / repro context is unknown.

-Currently, there is no clear path to streamline this.
-Ideally, in the future the flow would be inverted: the second instance would debug macros running in the first one, allowing you to debug your macro without disturbing your current setup.
+Currently, there is no clear path to streamline this debugging flow.
+Ideally, the second instance would debug macros running in the first one, allowing you to debug macros without disturbing the current setup.

 [↑ Back to top](#table-of-contents)